neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-20/paper.md

 Our attention was towards *Developers* and *Submitters* with the starter pack, while the documentation we produced aimed to help *Node Representative* and *Operator* roles.

 Given that the *Submitter* role covers a broader spectrum of questions that such a role might have we decided to focus on the encryption of files, which is a requirement for a file to be correctly submitted.

-We underestood that an easy tool that can assist me to encrypt the files (using Crypt4GH [@crypt4gh]) so we aimed to identify and document how such a tool could be utilized.
+During the hackathon we identified that *Submitters* would require an easy tool that can assist with the files encryption (using Crypt4GH [@crypt4gh]), thus we aimed to identify and document how such a tool could be utilized.

 ## FEGA Technical Requirements